MicrosoftDocs/dynamics-365-unified-operations-public/articles/human-resources/hr-setup-date-time-fields.md

 [!include [rename-banner](~/includes/cc-data-platform-banner.md)]

 **Date and Time** fields are a fundamental concept in Dynamics 365 Human Resources.
-It's important to understand how to work with **Date and Time** data in Dynamics 365 Human Resources forms, Common Data Service, and external sources.
+It's important to understand how to work with **Date and Time** data in Dynamics 365 Human Resources forms, Dataverse, and external sources.

 ## Understanding the difference between Date and Date and Time field data types